nickblt/JSGrowl/README.md

 I wanted to write a chrome extension for [Google Music](http://music.google.com) and [The Hype Machine](http://hypem.com) to display alerts in [Growl](http://growl.info), this is the first step.

-This is an NPAPI based browser plugin that exposes 3 functions (isInstalled, isRunning, and notify) to JS.
+This is an NPAPI based browser plugin that exposes 4 functions (register, isInstalled, isRunning, and notify) to JS.

 Usage
 -----